Alaska in 8 Bites

 Insider tip: Foraging is as important as farming.
 Local markets are also a great place to find spruce tip salts, fireweed honey and other foods fashioned from plants growing naturally.

 SourdoughSourdough starter is such a staple in Alaska, longtime Alaskans are referred to as “sourdoughs.”
 Other yeasts were difficult to ship and keep alive in Alaska a century or more ago, so sourdough was a favorite.
-Alaska sourdough typically doesn’t have the sharper sour taste of other sourdough breads.
+Alaska sourdough typically doesn’t have the sharper sour taste of other sourdough strains.

 Insider tip: Sourdough makes more than loaves.
 Look for it in the a.m. as broad, thin sourdough pancakes.